 Dr. Bernie Pauly, RN, PhD is a professor in the UVic School of Nursing, a scientist with the Canadian Institute for Substance Use Research (formerly CARBC), a member of the Renewal of Public Health Services Research Team, and a priority lead for the Canadian Observatory on Homelessness.
 The primary focus of her research is reducing health inequities associated with substance use, poverty, and homelessness.

 Elder Roberta Price is Coast Salish — Snuneymuxw and Cowichan Nations.
 She works in partnership with researchers at the UBC School of Nursing to ensure that research is relevant and responsive to Indigenous contexts, and to assist in implementation of interventions within clinical settings.
 Roberta is Elder-in-Residence at the Aboriginal Wellness Program at Vancouver Coastal Health, and works with the Aboriginal Patient Navigators Program to support patients in many Vancouver Coastal Health hospitals and health care centres.
-In her capacity as Elder, Roberta provides care to members of the Kí La La Lelum Health Centre, a newly established Elder- and Indigenous-focused primary health care clinic in Vancouver.
+In her capacity as Elder, Roberta provided care to members of the Kí La La Lelum Health Centre, an Elder- and Indigenous-focused primary health care clinic in Vancouver, for which she was a founding board member.
 She also provides traditional and healing services for the Elder Visiting Program at Vancouver’s BC Women’s and Children’s Hospital, and at St. Paul’s Hospital.
 She is currently a co-Principal Investigator on a CIHR funded study titled Promoting Equity for Indigenous and non-Indigenous People in Emergency Departments.

 Dr. Victoria Smye, RN, PhD is an associate professor and director of the Arthur Labatt Family School of Nursing at Western University.
 The goal of her work is to promote health equity, focused in the areas of mental health and Indigenous health.
 Her completed research includes studies of the health narratives of Indigenous women and men and examination of those factors that both facilitate and challenge peoples’ ability to access equitable, safe, and effective healthcare.
 Currently she is studying how to promote equity-oriented mental healthcare (cultural safety, harm reduction, trauma- and violence-informed care, and recovery-oriented) within and between mental health institutions and community agencies.